 Choose Nontoxic Products

-Never underestimate pets’ capacity for mischeif.
+Back-to-school pet safety is vital, as pets often display a knack for mischief.
 No matter how careful you are, Fido and Fluffy may still get into your child’s school things at some point.
 Err on the side of caution, and choose non-toxic products when shopping for things like paint and markers.

 Don’t Share Lunches